alexeyantropov/oom_messages_exporter/develop/readme.md

 # Disclaimer
 Originally I use MacOS for developing and write all scripts for Mac.
-Ispite of this there isn't any reason for not working on Linux systems but could get some difficulties on Windows.
+In spite of this there isn't any reason for not working on Linux systems but could get some difficulties on Windows.

 # VS Code and miniconda intergration